bankrr/.github/profile/README.md

 # bankrr

-Collection of R packages for reading and tidying Italian bank documents
+Collection of R packages for reading and tidying bank documents